-- · try to keep calm; - check the time to see how long the seizure lasts (because there may be a risk of status epilepticus - see page 20); - move objects away from them so that they don't hurt themselves; - put something soft under their head to protect it; - · don't hold them down; - don't put anything in their mouth; - don't move them, unless they are in direct danger; - after they have stopped shaking put them gently into the recovery position; and - · stay with them until they have recovered.
+- · try to keep calm; - check the time to see how long the seizure lasts (because there may be a risk of status epilepticus - see page 20); - move objects away from them so that they don't hurt themselves; - put something soft under their head to protect it; - don't hold them down; - don't put anything in their mouth; - don't move them, unless they are in direct danger; - after they have stopped shaking put them gently into the recovery position; and - stay with them until they have recovered.
 See page 20 for when to call an ambulance.
-See our leaflet first aid and our factsheet the recovery position or visit epilepsysociety. org.uk/recovery-position-video.
+Visit epilepsysociety.org.uk/first-aid and epilepsysociety.org.uk/recovery-position